Legislation and Regulations

 There is no nationwide regulation or policy specifically and directly controlling the pricing of all medical devices.
 However, pricing of medical devices may be significantly influenced by regulatory factors, such as:

 Medical consumables may be considered “diagnosis and treatment items” or parts of such items for BMI reimbursement purposes.
-In the future, the NHSA may issue a set of rules specifically regulating BMI reimbursement for medical consumables and may draw up a list similar to the NRDL with respect to reimbursement of medical consumables by the BMI.
+The Interim Measures for the Payment Management of medical consumables (draft for comments) sets up the rules specifically regulating BMI reimbursement for medical consumables and draw up a list similar to the NRDL.

 As public hospitals are supported by state financial funds, procurement of medical devices by public hospitals above the designated amount would be regulated by rules regarding government procurement.

-It should be noted that reform measures regarding BMI funds reimbursements, such as reimbursement based on the diagnosis-related groups payment method (DRGs) and the big data diagnosis-intervention package (DIP), are being piloted in multiple cities, which measures may significantly affect how drugs, medical consumables, and medical services are reimbursed in the future if finally implemented.
+It should be noted that reform measures regarding BMI funds reimbursements, such as reimbursement based on the diagnosis-related groups payment method (DRGs) and the big data diagnosis-intervention package (DIP), target to fully implement and expand to all medical institutions at the end of 2025, which measures may significantly affect how drugs, medical consumables, and medical services are reimbursed in the future if finally implemented.

 Pharmacoeconomics analysis would be employed when assessing which drugs are to be included in the NRDL and the price for NRDL negotiations.
 Pharmacoeconomics materials may be required to be submitted by applicants in order to add a drug into the NRDL or to adjust its reimbursement coverage.